-CMS reserves the right to exclude any child from attendance, temporarily or permanently, who is deemed by the Head of School to be interfering with the health, safety, or educational development of him/herself or any other child in the program.
-CMS may ask/help find alternate care/school for the child if the staff and administrators feel they cannot adequately meet the child's needs.
-This may also apply if CMS finds that parents/guardians are not cooperating/on board with the school's efforts to provide for the child's needs.
+CMS reserves the right to exclude any child from attendance, temporarily or permanently, who is deemed by an assigned committee to be interfering with the health, safety, or educational development of him/herself or any other child or staff in the program.
+CMS may ask the child to leave and/or CMS may (but does not have to) help to find an alternate care/school for the child if the staff and administrators feel that they cannot adequately meet his/her needs.
+CMS may ask the child to leave if CMS feels that the student or parent/guardian is not in agreement with the school's policies, practices or regulations.